 It is one thing to develop a rocket motor that produces useful thrust, but it is another thing to know just how much thrust is generated.
 What is the shape of the thrust-time curve?
 Is the thrust constant throughout the burn, or does it vary greatly?
 What is the total impulse produced, and how does the actual specific impulse compare to the theoretical (a measure of design efficiency)?
+What other useful information about a rocket motor's performance can be greaned from static testing?
 In my attempts to answer these questions regarding the rocket motors that I developed, a number of devices were devised.
 In this web page, I am presenting an overview of these.

 One of the first successful rocket motors that I developed was the one that I used for my first amateur rocket flight.
 It was relatively small, about 1.8 cm diameter by about 22 cm length.
 It was based on a similar, but shorter motor, that appeared to develop useful thrust, judging by the short burn time (about a second) and by the frightfully loud sound (at least compared to the model rocket motors that I had been familiar with!).
 But now that the motor seemed to be powerful, how could I find out just how powerful -- what thrust did it actually develop?
 Since thrust is a force, as weight is, why not use a scale?
 So my first static test stand (not counting the stands that I had used earlier simply to restrain the motor) consisted of a 25 lb (11 kg.) capacity scale against which the motor would push.
 I dubbed this contraption a "thrustometer" (Figure 1).
 I had simply secured a piece of pencil lead to the dial, which would etch against a sheet of paper that was taped to the face of the scale.
 As the dial would rotate under loading, it would etch an arc.
 In this way, the maximum thrust was recorded.
 This "thrustometer" worked surprisingly well, and was used for well over a dozen static tests.
 It finally met it's fate one day when a test motor built up excessive pressure, severed the safety pin, and blew out the end plug.
 The resulting "thrust" was well beyond the scale's capacity, and broke the dial off!